Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Experiments

-\textbf{Network Architecture Design.} To illustrate our model design, we conducted an ablation experiment.
-Initially, we devised a base model rooted in DETR's transformer structure, added with an interaction decoder.
-The first variant, denoted as $+CLIP$, is to modify the interaction decoder's input features to the visual feature of the CLIP encoder.
-Besides, the first variant employs the CLIP text encoder with prior knowledge to initialize the HOI classifier.
-This adaptation results in a notable enhancement of $2.0$ mAP values under the FULL setting.
-The second variant, denoted as $+one\ tower$, introduces the multimodal fusion module to both the instance decoder and the interaction decoder.
-However, the visual cues from the three perspectives share a common tower of the fusion module.
-As evident from the results in \cref{ab}, the performance of $+one\ tower$ with added visual cues is significantly higher than that of $+CLIP$, indicating that incorporating visual cues indeed enhances the understanding of interactions.
-However, it falls short of HCVC, which utilizes a multitower transformer architecture, showing a $2.6$ mAP reduction in rare classes.
-This suggests that not sharing parameters among the three towers allows each tower of the fusion module to focus on different aspects of language information, resulting in more robust decoder outputs.
+Initially, we developed a base model based on the DETR transformer architecture \cite{CarionMSUKZ20} and added an interaction decoder \cite{LiaoZLWL022}.
+The first variant, denoted as $+CLIP$, replaces the interaction decoder's input features with visual features from the CLIP encoder.
+Additionally, this variant employs the CLIP text encoder, incorporating prior knowledge to initialize the HOI classifier.
+This adaptation significantly enhanced performance, resulting in a $2.0$ mAP increase in the FULL setting.
+The second variant, labeled $+one\ tower$, suggests that multiple contextual cues share a single tower structure.
+As shown in Table \ref{ab}, the $+one\ tower$ variant with contextual cues performs significantly better than $+CLIP$, indicating that contextual cues enhance interaction understanding.
+However, it does not perform as well as $+multi\ tower$.
+The $+multi\ tower$ variant employs a multi-tower transformer architecture, assigning a dedicated transformer structure to each type of contextual cue.
+It shows a $0.77$ mAP increase in FULL setting compared with $+one\ tower$, this suggests that not sharing parameters between towers allows each tower to focus on different aspects of linguistic information, resulting in more robust decoder outputs.
+Finally, we integrated visual features with contextual cue-aware visual features.
+In the FULL setting, this resulted in a $1.23$ mAP performance improvement.

-\textbf{Multi-Perspective Visual Cues Design.} In \cref{cue}, we aim to investigate the significance of cues from diverse perspectives.
-C1, C2, and C3 represent participant cues, body language cues, and environmental cues, respectively.
-All experiments are conducted under the RF-UC setting.
-The findings reveal that leveraging information from a single cue yields an approximate $3.35$ mAP gain in the unseen scenario compared to the method without visual cues.
-The gain obtained by the cues is similar for all perspectives.
-Employing two cues enhances performance, albeit not surpassing the efficacy of HCVC utilizing all three cues.
-These observations indicate our visual cues are indeed useful, with each perspective contributing to performance improvement.
-When utilizing two or three cues simultaneously, superior performance is achieved, suggesting that each perspective's cues focus on different aspects and the fusion of multiple perspectives enhances the overall understanding and inference capability of the model.